itsgiff/nixcfg/README.md

 - **Transitional:** Homebrew/Mac App Store support for macOS-specific applications
 - **Secure:** Secret management with encrypted files (using sops-nix)
 - **AI-assisted:** Includes documentation and templates for AI assistants to help with configuration

+## Project Management

+- **Implementation Plan:** The `docs/plan.md` file contains a detailed, step-by-step guide for implementing the configuration across both systems
+- **Progress Tracker:** The `docs/tracker.md` file provides a checklist to track implementation progress through each phase of the project

 ## Requirements